Language models show human-like content effects on reasoning tasks: Introduction

 \section{Introduction}

 A hallmark of abstract reasoning is the ability to systematically perform algebraic operations over variables that can be bound to any entity \citep{newell1980physical, fodor1988connectionism}: the statement: ‘X is bigger than Y’ logically implies that ‘Y is smaller than X’, no matter the values of X and Y. That is, abstract reasoning is ideally content-independent \citep{newell1980physical}.
 The capacity for reliable and consistent abstract reasoning is frequently highlighted as a crucial missing component of current AI \citep{marcus2020next,mitchell2021abstraction,russin2020deep}.
-For example, while large language models exhibit \emph{emergent} behaviors, including some abstract reasoning performance \citep{brown2020language,ganguli2022predictability, nye2021show, kojima2022large, wei2022emergent}, they have been criticized for inconsistencies in their abstract reasoning \citep[e.g.][]{rae2021scaling,razeghi2022impact,patel2021nlp,valmeekam2022large}.
+For example, while large Language Models (LMs) exhibit some impressive \emph{emergent} behaviors, including some performance on abstract reasoning tasks (\citealp{brown2020language,ganguli2022predictability, nye2021show, kojima2022large, wei2022emergent}; though cf. \citealp{schaeffer2023emergent}), they have been criticized for failing to achieve systematic consistency in their abstract reasoning \citep[e.g.][]{rae2021scaling,razeghi2022impact,patel2021nlp,valmeekam2022large}.

-However, these commentaries often overlook the fact that humans --- our standard for intelligent behavior --- are far from perfectly rational abstract reasoners \citep{gigerenzer2011heuristic, kahneman1982judgment, marcus2009kluge}.
-The human ability to perform abstract reasoning is heavily influenced by our knowledge and beliefs about the content over which we are reasoning \citep{johnson1972reasoning,Wason1968ReasoningAA,wason1972psychology,evans1989bias,evans1983conflict,cohen2017beliefs}.
-Humans reason more readily and more accurately about familiar, believable situations, compared to unfamiliar ones where their prior beliefs no longer apply, or situations that contradict their beliefs.
+However, humans --- arguably the best known instances of general intelligence --- are far from perfectly rational abstract reasoners \citep{gigerenzer2011heuristic, kahneman1982judgment, marcus2009kluge}.
+Patterns of biases in human reasoning have been studied across a wide range of tasks and domains \citep{kahneman1982judgment}.
+Here, we focus in particular on `content effects' --- the finding that humans are affected by the semantic content of a logical reasoning problem.
+In particular, humans reason more readily and more accurately about familiar, believable, or grounded situations, compared to unfamiliar, unbelievable, or abstract ones.
+For example, when presented with a syllogism like the following:

-For example, when presented with a syllogism like the following: \begin{quote} All students read.\\ \mbox{Some people who read also write essays.}\\ \mbox{Therefore some students write essays.} \end{quote} humans will often classify it as a valid argument.
-However, when presented with: \begin{quote} All students read.\\ \mbox{Some people who read are professors.}\\ \mbox{Therefore some students are professors.} \end{quote} humans are much less likely to say it is valid \citep{evans1983conflict,evans1995belief,klauer2000belief} --- despite the fact that the arguments above are logically equivalent (both invalid).
-In short, human judgements of logical validity are biased by the believability of the conclusion.